How to Install and Compile wgrib2 on Mac OS – Apple Silicon M1-M3 – Clean Install Version

 3. Download and install Apple Developer Tools

-5. Using HomeBrew, install various library dependencies – gcc, gfortran, cmake.
+5. Using Homebrew, install various library dependencies – gcc, gfortran, cmake.
 Confirm proper directory structure and PATHs using ‘brew doctor‘ command.
 Check specific version of gcc installed.

 6. Edit the compilation script called ‘makefile